Unified Gaussian Primitives for Scene Representation and Rendering: Scene Traversal and Rendering Operations

 Given a ray $x_t = x + t\omega, t \in [t_0, t_1]$, and a random number $u \in [0, 1)$, traditional Monte Carlo volumetric rendering usually performs free-flight distance sampling, where the goal is to generate random samples of ray travel distances $t$ such that $t \nolinebreak \sim \nolinebreak \mathcal{P}(x, x_t)$.
 Distinctively, we aim at sampling discrete primitives $k$ such that $k \nolinebreak \sim \nolinebreak I_k(t_0, t_1)$.
 We do not need to determine the exact scattering locations inside the primitives.

 We achieve this by inverting the heterogeneous CDF of \autoref{eq:free_flight_pdf}, as illustrated in \autoref{fig:sample_ff}a.
 Thanks to the linear transmittance model, this is straightforward for the most part because $\mathcal{P}$ is ``almost'' a linear sum of all involved primitives.
 We traverse the scene along the ray, accumulate the CDF contributed by each visited primitive, and check if the sum reaches $u$.
 If so, we return the last visited primitive as the sample.
 If the CDF never reaches $u$, the ray reaches free space, and thus we sample the background.
-In fact, \autoref{eq:free_flight_pdf} implies that \emph{it is not necessary to traverse the primitives in any specific order} as long as the traversal does not exceed the saturating distance.
-This is in contrast with exponential volumes where the free-flight PDF is order-dependent.
+In fact, \autoref{eq:free_flight_pdf} implies that it is not necessary to traverse the primitives in any specific order as long as the traversal does not exceed the saturating distance.

 However, there is a catch that lies in the nonlinearity of $\mathcal{P}$ caused by the clamping at the saturating distance $t_{\mathrm{sat}}$.
 If multiple primitives touch the saturating boundary $t = t_{\mathrm{sat}}$, we call them \emph{ambiguous}.
 This situation is illustrated in \autoref{fig:sample_ff}b.
 In this case, inverting the free-flight CDF by accumulating those primitives one by one results in bias.
 To understand this situation, let $M \coloneq \{ m_1, ..., m_q \}$ be the set of ambiguous primitives in the order of traversal.
 Let $C_{\mathrm{prev}}$ be the accumulated CDF prior to visiting $M$, and $t_{\mathrm{prev}}$ be the travel distance so far.
 There exists a particular primitive $m_i$ such that